 Valentine Collage: use existing pictures or take one with the iPhone/iPAD, kids can make collages of photos with just several taps.
 They can use the template or use the freeform collages, cutouts, filters, borders, stickers, and text.
 When they are done, they can share the collage with friend and family via Facebook, Twitter or email.
 A perfect tool for a last minute valentine card.

-First Word Valentine: young children play letter puzzle games with valentine related words.
+First Word Valentine: this is a fun free app that young children can play letter puzzle games with valentine related words.
 It is also a good exercise for fine motor skills.
-Toddlers will love it with all the just enough animation, bright pictures, kids friendly interface, and upbeat voice.
+Toddlers and preschoolers will love it with all the just enough animation, bright pictures, kids friendly interface, and upbeat voice.

 Cooper’s Big Bear Hug: one of the interactive storybooks in the Interactive Story Buddy™ line from Hallmark Cards, The App is free, and you don’t need the interactive Cooper Bear to enjoy the story.
 I particularly like the Record You Own Reading feature – so parents who can not be with the children for any reason can record their own reading, and kids will still feel the love.